 Whether you want to take a dip in calm turquoise waters, jump off cliffs, snorkel or simply bask in the Mediterranean sun, Milos offers something for every taste.
 Make sure to allocate several days for beach-hopping because exploring the stunning beaches is undeniably one of the best things to do in Milos.

-A moon-like landscape consisting of white volcanic cliffs at Sarakiniko Beach in Milos, the most famous place on the entire island.
+A moon-like coastal landscape consisting of white volcanic cliffs at Sarakiniko Beach, a must-visit place on Milos

 Sarakiniko beach